apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

     assert(ev != NULL);

     /*
      * Read the acceleromter sensor.
-Pass the read_accelerometer callback
+Pass the READ_CB value for the callback opaque
-     * and read_cb_str for the callback arg.
+     * arg to indicate that it is the sensor read data callback.
      */
     sensor_read(my_sensor, SENSOR_TYPE_ACCELEROMETER, read_accelerometer,
                  (void *)READ_CB, OS_TIMEOUT_NEVER);